MortalWombat-repo/Fetal-Health-Classification/README.md

 # Description

 **Important**
 Only the notebook titled `0.
-Transforming data.ipynb` is ran.
+Transforming data.ipynb` is ran. <br>
 It standizes the target variable to make it more easier on the model.
 Other notebooks are provided as an illustration of what was done and the conclusions that led to the final model.

 The data was first loaded into a Jupyter notebook `1.
 Data preparation and data cleaning`. <br>